Protocol Wealth, LLC

 Financial Data Aggregation

-• Quiltt, Inc. — financial account aggregation platform
+- Quiltt, Inc. — financial account aggregation platform (orchestrator)

-• MX Technologies, Inc. — connectivity through Quiltt
+- MX Technologies, Inc. — connectivity through Quiltt (currently active)

-• FinGoal — data cleaning and enrichment through Quiltt
+- FinGoal — data cleaning and enrichment through Quiltt (currently active)

 AI Services

-• Anthropic, PBC — Claude API under Zero Data Retention agreement (US-only inference, no model training on our data)
+- Anthropic, PBC — primary AI provider; Claude API under a Zero Data Retention agreement (US-only inference, no model training on our data, no human review)

 Infrastructure and Platform